-- We will visit landscapes of abundant nature where we can see coffee plantations, fruits and other plants.
-We will visit towns of the place until we arrive at ‘La Playa’ where we will stop for lunch.
+- We will go through landscapes of abundant nature where we can see coffee plantations, fruits and other plants.
+We will visit local towns until we arrive at ‘La Playa’ where we will stop for lunch.

-- After lunch our tourist transport will take us to the famous Hidroeléctrica station from where we will walk for approximately 10 kilometers until we arrive at the town of Aguas Calientes (Machupicchu town).
+- After lunch our tourist transport will take us to the famous Hydroelectric station from where we will walk again for approximately 10 kilometers until we arrive at the town of Aguas Calientes (Machu Picchu town).

 - In Aguas Calientes we will have dinner at a local restaurant and spend the night in a standard lodging.
-At night our tour guide will give us a brief talk because the next day Machu Picchu will wait for us.
+At night our tour guide will give us a brief talk because the next day Machu Picchu will be waiting for us.

-- On the last day we will get up very early to have breakfast in the hotel’s dining room.
-Then we will make a last and challenging walk of approximately 2 hours to the Inca city of Machu Picchu.
-Tourists who wish can go to the bus station that will take them from Aguas Calientes to Machu Picchu.
-This section takes 30 minutes on average and is not included in the tour.
+- On the last day we will get up very early to have breakfast in the hotel dining room.
+Then we will make a last and challenging hike of approximately 2 hours (8 kilometers uphill) to the Inca city of Machu Picchu.

-- Finally we will take the ‘Expedition’ train that will take us to the town of Ollantaytambo and from there our tourist transport will wait for us that will take us back to the city of Cusco where the tour ends.
+- Finally, at 4.22 pm, we will take the ‘Expedition’ train that will take us to the town of Ollantaytambo and from there we will board the ‘Bimodal’ tourist bus that will take us back to the city of Cusco.

 - Pick up from the hotel.

-- Transportation to the beginning of the trek in Mollepata.
+- Transportation to the beginning of the walk in Mollepata.